|Birth: ||Mar. 31, 1851|

 ISAAC WITHROW's parents -- DANIEL WITHROW and DEBORAH TILTON MANZER WITHROW -- were married on December 7, 1848 in a joint ceremony with DANIEL'S brother JOSEPH and DEBORAH'S sister AMELIA (two brothers marrying two sisters).
 ISAAC himself was born in 1851 (not 1848, as his tombstone erroneously states) in Grand Lake-Jemsig, Queens County, New Brunswick, Canada.
 ISAAC applied for U.S. naturalization on January 21, 1882 in Sandusky, MI.
 His application is in Volume E, page 16 of the Sanilac County Naturalization Records in the county clerk's office in Sandusky.
 Isaac was a citizen of Great Britain (presumably Canada) at the time of his application.
 No outcome is shown, but he was a U.S. citizen when he died.

 According to his daughter-in-law, ATHOL BEADLE WITHROW, ISAAC's father, DANIEL WITHROW, died when he was very young.
 Although his mother was still alive, ISAAC was raised by his grandparents, JOHN WITHROW and SARAH WHITTIER WITHROW, who fooled the child into thinking that one of his aunts was his mother and his mother was his aunt.
 ATHOL believed that ISAAC learned the truth in his teen years.
-His granddaughter, MARJORIE ERMA WITHROW THEROUX, believed ISAAC had an Aunt Delia or Ardelia related to his mother who lived in Sarnia.
-His daughter ARDELIA is probably named for her.
+His granddaughter, MARJORIE ERMA WITHROW THEROUX noted that ISAAC had a half-sister CATHREN ARDELIA BURLEY (Findagrave #37991311) who lived in Sarnia and was married to STEPHEN BURLEY (Findagrave #37991258).
+ISAAC's daughter ARDELIA was probably named for her.

 JOHN and SARAH WITHROW were originally from Hants Couny, Nova Scotia, and were married there in 1814.
 Around 1823 they moved to Queens County, New Brunswick, and then in late 1850s to Sweaborg in Oxford County, Ontario.